Some risk factors for transient ischemic attack and stroke can't be changed. Others you can control.

-- Gender.
+- Sex.
 Men have a slightly higher likelihood of TIA and stroke, but more than half of deaths from stroke occur in women.

 - Sickle cell disease.
 Also called sickle cell anemia, stroke is a frequent complication of this inherited disorder.
 Sickle-shaped blood cells carry less oxygen and also tend to get stuck in artery walls, hampering blood flow to the brain.

 - Race.
 Blacks are at greater risk of dying of a stroke, partly because of the higher prevalence of high blood pressure and diabetes among blacks.

 Risk factors you can take steps to control

 You can control or treat a number of factors — including certain health conditions and lifestyle choices — that increase your risk of stroke.
 Having one or more of these risk factors doesn’t mean you’ll have a stroke, but your risk particularly increases if you have two or more of them.